 (*) the workshop has been rescheduled (originally 23/02) due to an unexpected commitment.

 - Vote, vote, vote for Europe!
 What will the electoral map of Europe look like after this weekend?
 Can we be hopeful?
-Following a workshop on cartographic poems given by Antoine Cassar on behalf of Time For Equality, three poets have ventured an answer in verse.
+Following a workshop on cartographic poems given by Antoine Cassar, three poets have ventured an answer in verse.

 - As part of our campaign ”My Community, My Vote”, Time for Equality has the pleasure to organise a special screening of the 2018 Lux Film Prize winner ''Woman at War'' by Icelandic director Benedikt Erlingsson.
 When: Wednesday 13/02/2019 from 18:30 Where: Cine Utopia, 16 Avenue de la Faïencerie, L-1510 Luxembourg Registration:…